 Although plants are important in soil aggregate formation, the role of AMF is as vital.
 Because AMF symbiosis influences plant physiology such as root-to-shoot ratio, nutrient content, and rhizodeposition, plant effects on soil aggregate formation, to a large extent, are governed by AMF activities.
-By influencing the root system, AMF enhance of the soil particles by the plant roots and root hairs.
-Roots are known to exert some pressure on soil particles, thereby aligning and binding the particles together to facilitate soil aggregate formation.
-[15] Carbon storage necessitated by the rising concentration of carbon dioxide (CO2).
+Plants roots are known to exert some pressure on soil particles, thereby aligning and binding the particles together to facilitate soil aggregate formation.[15]
 AMF contribute to soil Carbon storage, a large fraction of soil Carbon is labile and can be easily decomposed when exposed to microbes, especially under high temperature and moisture.
 However, when these labile Carbon fractions are stored in soil aggregates, they are better protected and decompose less than when in bulk soil.
 Generally, all attributes of AMF facilitate carbon storage; while the intraradical mycelium enhances CO2 fixation and rhizo-deposition by plants, the extraradical mycelium promotes the storage of the acquired carbon in aggregates.
 Additionally, because erosion is a main channel of soil organic carbon (SOC) losses, AMF can reduce carbon lost via erosion through the formation of water stable aggregates.
 A well structured soil is less susceptible to wind and water erosion compared with a poorly structured soil.
 [16] Soil organic matter is of great significance in determining or influencing numerous aspects of soil quality, including nutrient storage capacity and water-holding capacity.
 Thus, AMF are not only a factor but also key determinants of soil quality.